You and Your Editor

 Well, that’s silly.
 I predict that this editor will have a long and abundant career—getting kicked around from job to job in the fast-food industry.

-Let’s face it: traditionally, say thirty years ago, many editors weren’t formally trained.
+Traditionally, say thirty years ago, many editors weren’t formally trained.
 They often rose up from the secretarial pools, where they worked as slush readers.
 They may have had no training at all as a creative writer, or editor.

 What they did have going for them was “literary sensibilities.”
 In other words, when they saw a story that moved them and they knew that it would touch other people, they had the good sense to buy it.
 Their literary sensibilities might have been their best qualification.
 A good eye is a gift.
 It can’t be trained into a critic.